-Professor Martin Gruebele is the Head of the Department of Chemistry.
-The Head provides leadership for the academic mission of the Department as well as works closely with two Associate Heads and departmental staff.
+Professor Catherine Murphy is the Head of the Department of Chemistry.
+The Head provides leadership for the academic mission of the department, working closely with two Associate Heads and department staff.

 Associate Head of Budget and Operations

 Professor Scott Silverman is the Associate Head of Budget and Operations.
-He chairs the Department's Budget and Operations Committee.
+He chairs the department's Budget and Operations Committee.
 He coordinates development and implementation of department policies on financial topics, space, teaching, and teaching assistants.
 He manages allocation of space within the department.
-He coordinates with the School of Chemical Sciences Business Office regarding all grants, procurements, and human resources topics.
+He coordinates with the Associate Director for Administration regarding financial and human resources topics.
 He is an ex officio member of the Admissions Committee, working with the Admissions Committee Chair to finalize all documents and procedures associated with graduate admissions.

 Associate Head of Major Projects

-Professor Ben McCall is the Department's Associate Head of Major Projects.
-He is responsible for coordinating with the School of Chemical Sciences regarding renovations, repair, and maintenance of departmental space, as well as major building projects.
-He also coordinates with School service and support facilities regarding their service to departmental faculty, staff, and students.
-Finally, he oversees the implementation of departmental safety policies and practices in concert with the School.
+Professor Josh Vura-Weis is the Associate Head of Major Projects.
+He coordinates with the School of Chemical Sciences (SCS) regarding major building projects as well as renovations, repair, and maintenance of department space.
+He coordinates with SCS service and support facilities regarding their service to departmental faculty, staff, and students.
+He oversees the implementation of department safety policies and practices in concert with SCS.

 Director of Graduate Studies

-Professor Wilfred van der Donk is serving as the Director of Graduate Studies (DGS), who oversee students in the Doctoral Program.
-As DGS, he works with the Associate Head of Budget and Operations to provide oversight to the Graduate Admissions Committee, chaired by Professor Chad Rienstra.
-He works with the Graduate Fellowships and Progress Committee to review decisions concerning the passing of requirements by doctoral candidates and the acceptability of dissertations submitted by chemistry students.
+Professor Gregory S. Girolami is the Director of Graduate Studies (DGS), who oversee students in the doctoral program.
+As DGS, he coordinates with the Associate Head of Budget and Operations to provide oversight to the Graduate Admissions Committee.
+He works with the faculty to review decisions on the passing of requirements by doctoral candidates and the acceptability of dissertations submitted by graduate students.

 Director of General Chemistry

-Serving the Department’s undergraduates is the Director of General Chemistry, Dr. Christian Ray.
-The Director of General Chemistry is responsible for managing the general chemistry courses and the general chemistry instructional staff, who serve undergraduate chemistry majors as well as students from across campus.
+Serving the department’s undergraduates is the Director of General Chemistry, Dr. Tina Huang.
+She is responsible for managing the general chemistry courses and the general chemistry instructional staff, who serve undergraduate chemistry majors as well as students from across campus.